epiette/LudiiAICompetition/README.md

 Three tracks are proposed:
 - Killothon: Best utility obtained on more than 1,000 games against UCT.
 - General Game Playing (GGP): Competiton on games present or not in our library.
-- Learning: A set of games are announced months before the actual competition, the agents are invited to learn before to compete.
+- Learning: A set of games are announced months before the actual competition, the agents are invited to learn before competing.

-A track is going to run if at least 3 participants takes part of it.
+A track is going to run if at least 3 participants take part in it.